 Today’s article is especially for those who perform for school groups, though this will benefit people who work with senior populations too.

-Whether schools will be back in session this fall or students will still be learning at home due to COVID-19, there will be a great need for online content from people like you and me.
+With schools now back “in person” this fall but still COVID-cautious, there is a great need for online content from people like you and me.

 a) looking to expand your gig opportunities right now, and